w3f/Grants-Program/applications/nft_collectibles_wallet.md

 The reason we are creating the NFT Collectibles Wallet is to allow users of GamePower Network (https://www.gamepower.network) to claim NFTs from games published on the platform.
 We could have made the wallet closed sourced such as other projects (Enjin Wallet), but we decided since we are the new kids on the block, it is better for us to contribute to the Substrate/Polkadot/Kusama community.
 That is what excites us so much about this project.

 Our team is very passionate about gaming and NFTs.
 We believe the use case for NFTs in gaming is one of the most valuable in crypto right now.
 The problem we see with NFTs is that explaining NFTs to the general consumer and giving them a streamlined and friendly place to use those NFTs is lacking.
 We want to solve this with the NFT Collectibles Wallet.

-By allowing Substrate developers to integrate our module into their runtime, they can also take advantage of this wallet and offers users of their blockchain the same streamlined experience we will offer users for the GamePower Network.

 ### Project Details